 When it comes to choosing the product and partner to implement your chosen solution, research is key.
 A common mistake is to choose a solution because it is familiar; either you’ve worked with it in the past or someone you know has worked with it.
 But, remember all business needs and requirements are individual, so it is critical you consider all options.

 If, like Microsoft Dynamics 365, the technology is implemented by a partner then take your time to review partners out there – look at reviews, case studies, social media, meet with them, etc. We have come across multiple businesses who have implemented Dynamics and say “Microsoft Dynamics 365 isn’t right for our business”, yet when we have delved deeper, it isn’t that Dynamics is not right, it’s the customisations which have been built on top of the platform by the partner, which are failing to meet the needs of the customer.
 A good partner will understand your business challenges, processes & goals, and design the system around this.

 When designing your CRM solution, it is easy to get caught up in the ‘now’ – what do you need currently, what are your current business goals, etc. Whilst this information is obviously needed and very important, don’t lose sight of the future and consider what your future requirements may be.

 It is rare that business needs and requirements remain the same for a long period of team, so scoping out what you might need as your business evolves, will mean you have a system that is fit for your business needs today, and in the future.

 If you have implemented a plug and play solution, this will be trickier to evolve around your future requirements.
-A solution like Microsoft Dynamics 365 can be customised over time, with additional functionality being built as required.
+A Bespoke CRM Solution can be customised over time, with additional functionality being built as required.

 We often see the approach of “The project is complete once the technology has been implemented”.
 Here at PragmatiQ Solutions, we see the real project started after the technology has been implemented, as this is where business often face challenges, but also realise the true value of the solution.